-Akhil Reed Amar is the Sterling Professor of Law and Political Science at Yale University, where he teaches constitutional law at both Yale College and Yale Law School.
-He received his B.A, summa cum laude, in 1980 from Yale College, and his J.D. in 1984 from Yale Law School, where he served as an editor of The Yale Law Journal.
+Akhil R. Amar, the Sterling Professor of Law and Political Science at Yale University, teaches constitutional law at both Yale College and Yale Law School.

 Amar joined the Yale faculty in 1985 after clerking for Judge Stephen Breyer, 1st U.S Circuit Court of Appeals.

 Of his many publications, Amar is co-editor of a leading constitutional law casebook, “Processes of Constitutional Decisionmaking.”
 He is the author of several books, including The Constitution and Criminal Procedure: First Principles, Yale University Press, 1997; The Bill of Rights: Creation and Reconstruction, Yale University Press, 1998; and America's Constitution: A Biography, Random House, 2005.

 His book The Law of the Land: A Grand Tour of our Constitutional Republic, Basic Books, 2015 was released last year.
 Amar’s next book The Constitution Today: Timeless Lessons for the Issues of Our Era will be published in September 2016.